-Together with our partners TK Maxx, we are very proud of our Little Star Awards.
-Read more about TK Maxx's commitment to fund groundbreaking research into beating children's cancers.
+Together with our partners TK Maxx, we're very proud of our Little Star Awards

 Some of the world's biggest stars from sport, TV and music have teamed up to support the Little Star Awards and sign the certificates which will be sent to all the youngsters who will receive an award.

 “Each child who confronts cancer is a star in their own way and I salute their courage and bravery.
 The Little Star Awards provide vital recognition for these kids and their families and, in doing so, help raise vital awareness of children’s cancers and the need to continually invest in cutting-edge research.”

 “All young people who are diagnosed with cancer seem to demonstrate such bravery and sparkle.
 I recently met a number of Cancer Research UK’s Little Star Award winners and was truly touched by their courage.

 One aspect of the Little Star Awards that I truly love is the way in which brothers and sisters of recipients receive a special certificate in recognition of the impact that a cancer diagnosis has on the whole family and the support they give their sibling.”

 “Supporting Cancer Research UK’s Little Star Awards is such an honour for me.
 The bravery of these children and their families completely blows me away.
 I think these awards are an amazing way of recognising the courage of all these children affected by cancer.
 I’d urge anyone who knows an inspirational child to nominate them and show them that we are supporting them every step of the way.”